15 SEO Mistakes to Avoid in 2021

 - Search engine rules change – 500 to 600 times a year according to MOZ (a thought leader in SEO).

-- SEO is a long-term investment (often taking 3-6 months to see first results), and
+- SEO is a long-term investment (often taking 3-6 months to see results)

 - SEO is a process (what worked yesterday won’t necessarily work today).